freqtrade/freqtrade/docs/data-download.md

 ##### Example converting data

-The following command will convert all ohlcv (candle) data available in `~/.freqtrade/data/binance` from json to jsongz, saving diskspace in the process.
+The following command will convert all candle (OHLCV) data available in `~/.freqtrade/data/binance` from json to jsongz, saving diskspace in the process.
 It'll also remove original json data files (`--erase` parameter).

 ``` bash